 - Galaxy J3

 These devices appear on an unofficial list of Galaxy Android 8.0 updates from Chinese-language site Weibo, an unofficial list of update from XDA-Developer forums, and an upgrade list from Samsung Turkey.

-Samsung Canada’s confirmed support for the Galaxy S7, Galaxy S7 Edge, Galaxy A5 and Galaxy Tab S3 and it says those updates will start arriving in the spring and summer.
+Samsung Canada’s also confirmed Oreo support for the Galaxy A5 and Galaxy Tab S3 and it says those updates will start arriving in the spring and summer.

 Support for the Galaxy Xcover4, Galaxy A8, Galaxy J3 Prime, Tab A8 and Tab A10.1 will be evidently be available later in 2018.
 Samsung Canada declined to provide specific dates.